FollowTheProcess/pytoil/docs/commands/checkout.md

   checking out is a python package, in which case it will install it's requirements into the created environment.

   More info about this can be found in the documentation.
+Use `pytoil docs` to go there.

   Examples: